-Take mom bowling with the family.
-A recent Lowell, Massachusetts, Groupon offered two hours of bowling for up to four people for $33.
-Local lanes also may have specials.
+Take mom bowling with the family -- look for a Groupon offer to keep things inexpensive for the family, and check to see if local lanes have specials.
 A trip to the bowling alley is sure to make for a fun and entertaining Mother's Day.

 Treat mom to an hour alone getting her feet and toes ready for sandal season.
 Many salons offer pedicures for $50 or less.
 Trim the cost a bit by searching for coupons and deals online, on grocery receipts, or in coupon packs in the mail.

 For a mom who doesn't have space for an outdoor garden, or simply doesn't want to mess with gardening outside, opt for an easy-to-care-for indoor plant.
 Some good choices include aloe plants, ficus, peace lilies, and rubber plants.
-A quick search online pulls up aloe for $11, peace lilies for $17, ficus for $30, and rubber plants for $33 at Home Depot.
+A quick search online pulls up aloe among the cheapest, peace lilies for $17, ficus for $30, and rubber plants for $33 .

 Most busy moms, especially those with young children, know how much gunk can accumulate in the car.
 Under the car seats is a whole school of fish crackers, not to mention other lost items and fingerprints on everything.
 Professional car detailing can run $50 to $150 or more, but the cost can be minimized by looking for a deal on general interior cleaning at a local car wash, then doing the detailing yourself.